fpga-theremin/sensors/models/ltspice/dlev_frontend_current_sensing/README.md

 * OPA2675 - dual, min supply 4.5V, can drive 1000mA!!! mouser price EUR3.28, in stock on JLCPCB $4.47

+LTSpice has LT1395 and LT6210 out of the box.

 Schematic from LT1395 current feedback opamp datasheet (close to proposed schematic):

 ![LT1395 datasheet](images/LT1395_simplified_schematic.png)